Lab Session 1: Introduction to Microcontroller Programming¶

 Open the ESP32 template from

 Starter Templates, not fromESP-IDF Templates.
-The former is based on the Arduino IDE while the latter is based on the ESP-IDF environment that will not be used in the course. -
+The former is based on the Arduino IDE, while the latter is based on the ESP-IDF environment, which will not be used in this course. -

 Simulate the example sketch:

-Here you are simulating the behavior of the system including the code, you are not compiling the code (i.e., we're not generating the machine-readable code that will be executed by a processor).
-But the code MUST be compliable (i.e., it will be verified to check that I would compile )
+Here you are simulating the behavior of the system, including the code.
+You are not compiling the code, meaning you are not generating the machine-readable code that will be executed by a processor.
+However, the code still MUST be compilable, meaning it will be verified to ensure that it can compile.

 Info

-- Note that the real-time factor at the top right corner should be as close as possible to 100%.
+- Note that the real-time factor in the top-right corner should be as close as possible to 100%.
 This value is a simulation performance metric.
-The closer it gets to 100%, the better is the simulation.
-A value of 100% means the simulation is running in real-time.
-If the value drops, the times in the simulation are no longer reliable.
+The closer it gets to 100%, the better the simulation.
+A value of 100% means the simulation is running in real time.
+If the value drops, the timing in the simulation is no longer reliable.

 - Note the instruction

 delay(10); // this speeds up the simulation.
-Try to comment this line and see what happens.
-What if you putdelay(1);ordelay(5);?
+Try commenting out this line and see what happens.
+What if you usedelay(1);ordelay(5);?

 -